MK Law

 Personal Safety and Family Violence

 Intervention orders are legal tools designed to protect individuals from harm.
+In Victoria, intervention orders are commonly referred to as IVOs (Intervention Violence Orders).
 In Victoria, there are two main types of intervention orders: Personal Safety Intervention Orders (PSIO) and Family Violence Intervention Orders (FVIO).
+These orders are also known as restraining orders in some contexts.
+Intervention orders are issued to prevent prohibited behaviour, such as harassment or violence.
 Each serves a specific purpose and is governed by separate laws.
 This blog provides an overview of these orders and explains the key differences between them.

 Personal Safety Intervention Orders (PSIO):